 That lit is by no means exhaustive.
 To ensure all of your guests are treated fairly, you will also need to comply with the Code of Practice set out by the Equality and Human Rights Commission.
 This could require you to make reasonable changes to your property, such as adding an entry ramp or handles.

-Finally, if you’ve incorporated your B&B as a limited company, you will be required to follow several crucial regulations and legal obligations in terms of reporting to Companies House and HMRC.
-For more information about these requirements, you should consult our blog.
+Finally, if you’ve incorporated your B&B as a limited company, you will be required to follow several crucial regulations and legal obligations in terms of reporting changes to Companies House and HMRC.

 Just like any other type of business, no two bed and breakfasts are alike.
 What works for one B&B owner might not necessarily suit your business and the type of work you plan to carry out.
 That being said, there are a few key pieces of advice that ring true for all B&Bs – no matter where they are or who’s running them.